CygenceTech/content-ops-starter/content/pages/it-on-demand.md

         subtitle: ''
         text: >
           Unexpected shouldn’t mean unprepared.
-You may not know what your next IT emergency will be or when it will hit, but you can have a response ready.
-We know that an IT failure can cost a business thousands of dollars, with costs compounding with every hours that goes by.
+You may not know what your next AI emergency will be or when it will hit, but you can have a response ready.
+We know that an AI failure can cost a business thousands of dollars, with costs compounding with every hours that goes by.
 That’s why we are ready to respond in a crisis at any time, day or night.
         image: